Help

 • Section 8: Transport area

 • CPU Meter: Displays the CPU usage of the audio engine.
 The blue bar represents the current CPU usage, while the percentage value on the right side of the meter is the maximum usage value since the last reset.
 To reset this value, right-click on it or select ‘Tracks/Reset all meter max values.’
 You can also reset all meter values by pressing CTRL-R. Additionally, the maximum value is automatically reset when a song is played or recorded from the beginning (bar 1).
 The maximum value should not exceed 100% while recording a song.
+Clicking on this section will bring up the Plugin CPU Usage console.

 • Chords: shows the chord editor.
 This is where you can add Chords and Lyrics to a song.
 See Chords section for more details.

-• Midi Panic: clicking on this button stops all pending midi notes.
+• Midi Panic: clicking on this button stops all pending MIDI notes.

 • Bank button: clicking on this button will change the actual bank used for shortcuts (track mute/unmute, track select and track volume).
 This button is shown only if the number of tracks is higher that the « Number of tracks per bank » defined in Preferences/shortcuts.
 See Shortcuts section for more details.